Boundary pointwise regularity for the Poisson problem on uniform domain: Introduction

-In \cite{DT}, Gilbarg and Trudinger point out that $\partial \Omega\in C^{0,1}$ is minimally smooth boundary condition for the regularity of weak solutions to the divergence form elliptic boundary problem.
-In some sense, the reason is from Calder\'on-Stein's Theorem, that is every Lipschitz domain is an extension domain for Sobolev spaces.
+As demonstrated in the definition of weak solutions and their subsequent proofs, it is observed that Lipschitz continuity ($\partial \Omega\in C^{0,1}$ ) is the minimal regularity condition required for the boundary H\"older regularity of weak solutions to divergence-form elliptic equations.
+This is, in part, due to Calder\'on-Stein's Theorem, which states that every Lipschitz domain is an extension domain for Sobolev spaces.

-However, Jones proved in \cite{Jo} that Every $(\epsilon,\delta)$ domain is an extension domain for Sobolev spaces, furthermore, a finitely connected planar domain is an extension domain for Sobolev spaces if and only if it is an $(\epsilon,\delta)$ domain.
-Jones conjectured that $(\epsilon,\delta)$ domains are the worst domains whose classical function-theoretic properties are the same as those of the Euclidean upper half spaces.
+Jones \cite{Jo} showed that every $L$-uniform domain is an extension domain for Sobolev spaces.
+Moreover, a finitely connected planar domain is an extension domain if and only if it is an $L$-uniform domain.
+Jones conjectured that $L$-uniform domains are the worst possible domains for which classical function-theoretic properties are the same as those of the Euclidean upper half-space.